SIGPLAN/SIGPLAN.github.io/Awards/Dissertation.md

+---
+layout: award
-# SIGPLAN John C. Reynolds Doctoral Dissertation Award
+title: "John C. Reynolds Doctoral Dissertation Award"
+---

 Presented annually to the author of the outstanding doctoral dissertation in the area of Programming Languages.
 The award includes